Van insurance designed for work and everyday use

 How would I know if my licence entitles me to drive a certain van?

 This depends on when you passed your driving test but you should be able to drive a van if you have a full UK licence.
 If you passed your test before 1997 and your licence shows a Category B entitlement, you’re good to drive any van or truck up to 8,250kg in weight.
 If you passed your test in 1997 or later and your licence shows a Category B entitlement, you can drive a light commercial van up to 3,500kg in weight.
 For larger vans or trucks, your licence would need to show Category C, Category CE, Category C1 or Category C1E.
-You can check your entitlements on the Government website.
+If you're 70 or over, you'll need to renew your driving licence every three years.
+It's a straightforward process but worth keeping on top of — driving with an expired licence could invalidate your insurance.
+You can check your entitlements and renew your licence on the Government website.

 How old do I need to be to be able to get van insurance?